tzsmm/tzsmmpay/README.md

 ### PHP Library for TZSMM PAY Gateway

-The **TZSMM Pay** PHP library allows you to integrate the TZSMM Pay payment gateway into your applications.
-It provides easy-to-use methods to interact with the TZSMM Pay API for creating and verifying payments, managing payment statuses, and more.
+The **TZSMM Pay** PHP library allows you to integrate the TZSMM Pay payment gateway into your PHP-based applications.
+It provides easy-to-use methods for creating and verifying payments with the TZSMM Pay API.

 ---

 ## Features

-- **Simple Integration**: Effortlessly integrate TZSMM Pay payment gateway into your PHP-based projects.
-- **Create Payments**: Easily create payments via the API.
+- **Create Payments**: Create payments directly via the TZSMM Pay API.
 - **Verify Payments**: Check payment status in real-time.
-- **Secure**: Built with security best practices in mind.
 - **Supports PHP 7.2 and above**.
+- **Secure and Easy Integration**.

 ---

 ## Installation

-You can install the library via Composer.
+You can install the TZSMM Pay library via Composer.

 ### Step 1: Install the Package

 Run the following command in your terminal:

 ```bash